Sylvioidea

 1 genus, 5 species Not HBW Family

-Gelang et al. (2009) found that the Pnoepyga wren-babblers do not belong to any of the extant Sylvioidea families.
+Gelang et al. (2009) found that the Pnoepyga wren-babblers (now called cupwings) did not belong to any of the extant Sylvioidea families.
 They recommend placing it in its own family.
 Their analysis suggested they might be close to the cisticolas or bulbuls, but with low support.
 The overlapping analyses of Alström et al. (2011a) and Irestedt et al. (2011) included any family that might be related.
 The Pnoepygidae ended up as a basal member of this group.
-We follow Fregin et al. (2012) in considering Pnoepygidae sister to Acrocephalidae.
-Moreover, we change the English last name of species in Pnoepygidae from Wren-babbler to Cupwing.
+We follow Fregin et al. (2012) and Kuhl et al. (2021) in considering Pnoepygidae sister to Acrocephalidae.

-The Chinese Cupwing, Pnoepyga mutica, has been split from the Scaly-breasted Cupwing, Pnoepyga albiventer based on Päckert et al. (2013a).
+The Chinese Cupwing, Pnoepyga mutica, has been split from the Scaly-breasted Cupwing, Pnoepyga albiventer based on Päckert et al. (2013a), which is why I list 5 cupwings rather than 4.
+Yes, it's a bit speculative.

 Click for Acrocephalidae tree